 We are first and foremost out to enjoy the mountains and to pursue the art of photography, however, as we are moving toward our locations there is always time to share some outdoor skills.

-Planning for a day out on the hills
+Planning for a day out in the mountains in ever changing conditions

 Using safety equipment and emergency transponders

 What it means to be a leader in the outdoors